-At the end of February, I reviewed top-level takeaways from Flexera’s 2020 State of Open Source License Compliance Report.
+At the end of February 2020, I reviewed top-level takeaways from Revenera’s 2020 State of Open Source License Compliance Report.
 Taking a closer look at the report’s findings, I blogged about how vigilance about open source risk can help software businesses be agile and addressed how to prioritize and work through risks.
 Stay up to date with our posts by clicking the “subscribe” link at the top of this page.

 When I’m asked about what level of software audit analysis is most appropriate for a company, I frequently respond with, “How much risk are you willing to assume?”

-There are times when a detailed scan is absolutely necessary.
+There are times when a detailed open source scan is absolutely necessary.
 At other times, an overview may be appropriate and sufficient.